NamrataRShivagunde/Multi-choice-RC-LSTM-autoencoder/ReadMe.txt

 Optional: data preprocessing -
-The trained model is very big to upload it on the github. the trained model can be accessed from https://studentuml-my.sharepoint.com/:f:/g/personal/namrata_shivagunde_student_uml_edu/En3As10JA9BCs505oc4bKiwBReoIAPnrdFqtAoDfdUxb0Q?e=vFAYSS
+The trained model is very big to upload it on the github.
+The entire code including the trained model can be accessed from https://studentuml-my.sharepoint.com/:f:/g/personal/namrata_shivagunde_student_uml_edu/En3As10JA9BCs505oc4bKiwBReoIAPnrdFqtAoDfdUxb0Q?e=vFAYSS

 It takes around 1 hour to run all the following commands.
 For ease, I already preprocessed the data and saved all the files in output-from-wmt_14_trained_model folder